emsejournal/emsejournal.github.io/special_issues/2020_SE_and_COVID-19.md

 ## Reviewers Wanted

-If you’d like to to volunteer to review papers submitted to the special issue, please send an email to emse-eic (at) googlegroups.com
+If you’d like to to volunteer to review papers submitted to the topical collection, please send an email to emse-eic (at) googlegroups.com

 ## Submission Instructions
 Papers should be submitted through the [Empirical Software Engineering editorial manager website](http://www.editorialmanager.com/emse/)  as follows (1) select “Research Papers” and (2) later on the Additional Information page: